 Welcome to the 18F Engineering team — we’re happy you’re here!
 We’ve compiled tips to help you get started.
 We’ll update this guide as we receive feedback, so don’t be shy to share your thoughts.

-Please note that you might not have much assigned work during your first few weeks here.
+You might not have much assigned work during your first few weeks here.
 That’s okay and expected.
 If you’ve gotten all the government onboarding items done and a project still hasn’t landed, the Engineering team has a long list of internal projects that aren’t funded but that will help us work better together.
 Talk to your faciltator (more on that below) to learn more.

 Who we are